 In accordance with the Gaming Machines Act 1992, when an application is lodged with Consumer and Business Services (CBS) to apply for the approval of a new licence, certain requirements must be met prior to that application being heard by the Commissioner.

 Depending on the type of licence being sought, different requirements must be met.
-Click on the licence name to view the minimum requirements of each licence category.

 Advertising and notification